Oregon business insurance

 The Beaver State has a long tradition of entrepreneurship—from the fur-trading pioneers hundreds of years ago to today’s tech-savvy Silicon Forest entrepreneurs.
 And while big companies like Nike and Intel have a large presence in Oregon, it’s small businesses that make the state tick.
 In fact, small businesses account for over 99% of all businesses in the state.1

 As a small business owner in Oregon, there are certain bases you need to have covered before you can safely (and legally) operate.
 One of those bases is business insurance.
-In this guide, you’ll learn about the types of insurance you’re required to have, and some other coverage options to help you protect your business from potentially expensive claims.
+In this guide, you’ll learn about the types of small business insurance you’re required to have, and some other coverage options to help you protect your business from potentially expensive claims.

 All employers in Oregon with three or more employees are legally required to have workers’ compensation insurance.
 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following: